commonsharp/SurvivalProject-Server/README.md

 * ~~When a player (I think the master) dies in symbol mode, his symbols disappear. o_o~~
 * Quests with multiple players isn't working well.
 Sometimes they work, sometimes they don't.
 * Big match experience/code gained doesn't work well (it seems slot 0 keeps getting exp).

+# 12/04/2017
+* Bug fix: If two players starts a game and a third one tries to join, his game automatically starts.

 # 11/04/2017
 * Invitation: You can now invite other people to your room.